 Metal roofing is a popular choice for homeowners who want a durable and long-lasting roof.
 Metal roofs can come in various forms, one of which is shingles.

 Aluminum shingles are another metal roofing option that comes in shingles.
-These shingles are made to look like traditional asphalt shingles and can be a great choice for homeowners who want the durability of metal without the high cost.
+These types of roof shingles are made to look like traditional asphalt shingles and can be a great choice for homeowners who want the durability of metal without the high cost.
 Aluminum is much cheaper than all other metal materials, but they aren’t quite as durable.

 Five most common metal roofing materials: